 The Government has considered the impact of the Court of Appeal decision including any impact on other public service schemes and launched a consultation to address the discrimination in July 2020.
 The proposed remedy is to offer pension scheme members the option to return to their previous scheme if this is preferential and will therefore increase costs of the scheme going forward, although this cannot be measured with any certainty at this time.
-The impact for this Authority is that, under International Accounting Standards, an additional pension liability has been recognised as an estimate of the impact on

-Assets/Liabilities of the Authority
+The final remedy was confirmed when HMT published their response to their consultation on 4 February 2021, with no change to that proposed in the consultation.
+Last year's Statement of Accounts was in line with this remedy therefore no further adjustments are required to the allowance Assets/Liabilities of the Authority

-The balance sheet of the Authority as at 31 March 2020 shows a net liability of £602.5m (£658.4m as at 31 March 2019).
-This includes the pension liability of £729.9m (£785.5m as at 31 March 2019) required to be included under IAS 19.
+The balance sheet of the Authority as at 31 March 2021 shows a net liability of £753.1m (£600.3m as at 31 March 2020 RESTATED).
+This includes the pension liability of £883.2m (£727.7m as at 31 March 2020 RESTATED) required to be included under IAS 19.